holochain/docs-pages/src/tutorials/coreconcepts/hello_gui.md

     </html>
     ```

-To make a call from the GUI, your Holochain app must be running.
+Your Holochain app must be running to make a call from the GUI.
 So open up a new terminal window, navigate to the app you built in the previous tutorials, and enter the nix-shell:

 ```bash
 cd holochain/core_concepts/cc_tuts
 nix-shell https://holochain.love
 ```

-Now run your app:
+Now, run your app:

 !!! note "Run in `nix-shell https://holochain.love`"
     Package the app: